decryptedlayer/Anubis/README.md

 For quantum resistant symmetric key based cryptographic algorithms, AES-256 will be used.
 Though AES-256 has some suceptibility to Grover's quantum search algorithm, a method to theoretically break AES-256 completely (Akin to that of RSA and Shor's algorithm) by a conventional quantum attack has yet to be discovered.
 Effectively breaking AES-256 through means of a practical attack (non brute force attack) will still require some form of exhaustive keyspace search like what is used today.
 Examples of which include a Biclique cryptanalysis attack or an implementation of Grover's quantum search algorithm on a Quantum computer.

+**Block Cipher Techniques as outlined by NIST**

+**Block Cipher Confidentiality Modes**

+* ECB<sup> 7</sup> (Electronic Codebook)
+* CBC<sup> 8</sup> (Cipher Block Chain)
+* OFB<sup> 9</sup> (Output Feedback
+* CFB<sup> 9</sup> (Cipher FeedBack)
+* CTR<sup> 10</sup> (Counter Mode)
+* XTS-AES<sup> 11</sup> (XEX-Based Tweaked-Codebook Mode with Ciphertext stealing)
+* FF1<sup> 12</sup> (Format-Preserving Feistel-Based Encryption Mode 1)
+* FF3<sup> 13</sup> (Format-Preserving Feistel-Based Encryption Mode 1) - no longer suitable as a general-purpose FPE method due to vulnerability *NIST conclusion 12/04/2017*

-**Block Cipher modes of operation**
+**Block Cipher Combined Modes for Confidentiality and Authentication**

-Common block cipher modes of operation include:

 * GCM<sup> 6</sup> (Galois Counter Mode)
 * CCM<sup> 7</sup> (Counter with CBC-MAC)
-* CBC<sup> 8</sup>(Cipher Block Chain)
-* CFB<sup> 9</sup>(Cipher Feed Back)
+* KW
+* KWP
-* CTR<sup> 10</sup>(Counter Mode)
+* TKW
-* OCB<sup> 11</sup>(Offset Codebook Mode)

-The AES encryption mode which will be implemented is GCM.
+**Comparison of GCM and CBC**

 In CBC blocks of data are encrypted by taking the current plaintext block and applying an XOR (Exclusive-Or) against the previous ciphertext block (or IV).
 The result of this XOR is sent through the block cipher, where the final output of the block cipher is the ciphertext block.
 Unlike CBC, GCM provides both privacy (through encryption) and integrity (through authentication).
 To provide encryption, GCM maintains a counter for each block of data.
 It sends the current value of the counter through the block cipher and takes the output of the block cipher which it then XOR against the plain text in order to form the ciphertext.
 Through encryption an authentication tag is produced to verify the integrity of the data.
 The encrypted text output from GCM contains the IV, ciphertext and authentication produced in parallel, whereas CBC produces only the IV and ciphertext due to its inherent lack of authentication.
 GCM is considered more versatile than CBC due to it's speed and ability to authenticate and encrypt in parallel.

+**Comparison of GCM and CCM**

+Both GCM AND CCM are considered

 **Message Authentication Methods**